cse-labs/kubernetes-in-codespaces/README.md

 > Wait until the Codespace is ready before opening the workspace

-- When prompted, choose `Open Workspace`
+- When prompted, do not `Open Workspace`

+- Once setup is complete, open the workspace
+  - Click the `hamburger` menu
+  - Click `File`
+  - Click `Open Workspace from file`
+  - Select `cse-labs.code-workspace`
+  - Click `OK`
+- Your screen will reload
+  - You may have to click on the terminal tab once Codespaces reloads

 ## Build and Deploy a k3d Cluster